Article 49 of the French Constitution: Adoption of 49.3 in 1958

 Given these conditions he felt that the exclusive domain of parliament did not include any topic on which a law project could have been urgent, and that therefore there would be no occasion for such a brutal procedure.
 De Gaulle on the other hand wished the president to be able to call a referendum on any legislation rejected by parliament.
 This desire was unacceptable to the ministers of State, who were attached to a strictly representative government and to whom a referendum recalled the plebiscites of the Bonapartes.
 They did not wish to see an appeal to the people used to debase parliament and control it.

 Recourse to a referendum was thus very limited in Article 11 of the constitution.
 Pflimlin and his party, the MRP, imposed their solution: in the consultative constitutional committee, composed primarily of parliamentarians, examining the legislative project of the government, Pierre-Henri Teitgen subordinated the referendum to the adoption of the article.
 Despite the opposition of Paul Reynaud, an ardent defender of the prerogatives of parliament who chaired the consultative committee, and that of Michel Debré, de Gaulle, very concerned that the constitution be adopted, and furthermore seeing that his ideas on referendum would not be able to be accepted, rallied to the article.

 The elements of the Gaillard proposal on the other hand disappeared, which would have had the executive proceed from the parliament, i.e. designation of a successor by a constructive motion of censure and the reference to investiture: the Gaillard proposal justified the adoption of the text by pointing out that lacking censure, the confidence given to the investiture was not withdrawn.
 De Gaulle did not want the government named or approved by parliament.

 Procedure

 Implementation of the article takes place in three stages.
-First, the deliberation of the Council of Ministers, in the same conditions as for the first subsection.
+First, the deliberation of the Council of Ministers, in the same conditions as for the first paragraph.
 Next, a commitment of responsibility, strictly speaking, by the Prime Minister, in a session of the National Assembly.
 If applicable, the submission of a motion of censure, barely facilitated with respect to subparagraph 2 and its vote.
 In the case where there is no such motion, or it is not adopted, the text is considered adopted by the Assembly.

 The deliberation in the Council of Ministers is carried out under the same conditions as under subparagraph 1, and one can discuss in the same manner the distinction between deliberation and authorization (see above).